MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/00-self-evaluation/src/main/java/README.md

 1. Create a method that returns an array with all the letters of the alphabet.
     - Check the test to see what is required exactly.
         - E.g. is it required to include both lower and upper-casing characters?
-    - Run the test (before and after having implemented your solution)
+    - Run the tests (before and after having implemented your solution)
 2. Create a method that replaces the 3th element of a String[] array by "do".
     - Run the tests (before and after having implemented your solution)
     - Think about edge cases: empty array, null,...